starryxoxo/treeajmgar/src/site/notes/You Had Me at Hello/YHMAH.md

 └ Chapter 1...

 ***
-© All Rights Reserved
+© 2025 the sworn library
-the sworn library
+All Rights Reserved.
 The Mafia's Princess is part of the [[Sworn ORIGINALS\|Sworn ORIGINALS]] series.